sbmelvin/propertyWithPath/README.md

 A JS method to check for the existence of a property deep within a JS Object.

-Paths are key values or array indicies separated by periods.
+Paths are key values or array indices separated by periods.

 Example Usage:
 ```javascript